gleich/fgh/README.md

   - `disabled`
   - `mirror`
   - `fork`
-- `MAIN LANGUAGE` is The main language that the repository contains.
-If no language is detected, `fgh` will map it to `Other`
+- `MAIN_LANGUAGE` is The main language that the repository contains.
+If no language is detected, `fgh` will just set it to `Other`
 - `NAME` is the name of the repository

-Usage is as follows:
+If you would like to use a custom structure see the [custom structures documentation](#-custom-structures).
+Usage of this command is as follows:

 ```bash
 fgh clone <owner/name>
 ```

-Would clone to `~/github/Matt-Gleich/public/Go/fgh/`, `~` being `$HOME`.
-Once cloned, this path will can be copied to your clipboard automatically.
+Would clone to `~/github/Matt-Gleich/public/Go/fgh/` by default, `~` being `$HOME`.
+Once cloned, this path will be copied to your clipboard automatically (this can be turned off with [`fgh configure`](#️-fgh-configure) or just by editing the config file directly).

 > NOTE: On Linux machines running the X Window System, this program requires the `xclip` or `xsel` packages.